Post

 Walkthrough

-When opening this executable in DiE, it reveals that it is a PE32 file containing numerous UUIDs within its strings.
-Upon analyzing it in IDA, we can observe that it employs the technique mentioned earlier.
+When opening this executable in DiE, it reveals that it is a PE32 file containing numerous UUIDs in its strings.
+Upon analyzing it in IDA, we can observe the technique described earlier.

 I attempted to run the file, and it produced a MessageBox along with printing some hexadecimal data.

-The hexadecimal data printed is nothing but the shellcode generated by the UUIDs present in the binary.
+The hexadecimal data printed is actually the shellcode generated by the UUIDs in the binary.

-To verify this, I used a Python script to generate the shellcode from the UUIDs, allowing us to analyze it using scdbg.
+To verify this, I used a Python script to generate the shellcode from the UUIDs, which we can analyze using scdbg.

 1